kpalod/KnoxVault/README.md

 :globe_with_meridians: **Custom Domain and SSL/TLS Support**:
 - The application can be mapped to a custom domain using AWS Certificate Manager and AWS Route 53, providing a secure and professional user experience.

+## Technologies Used

+- **Flask**: Python web framework for building the application.

+- **face_recognition**: A Python library for face detection and recognition.

+- **AWS RDS** (PostgreSQL): Database service for storing user information.

+- **AWS S3**: Object storage service for securely storing user photos.

+- **AWS Boto3**: Python SDK for interacting with AWS services.

+- **AWS Elastic Beanstalk**: Service for deploying and managing applications in the AWS cloud.

+- **AWS Certificate Manager**: Service for managing SSL/TLS certificates.

+- **AWS Route 53**: DNS web service for mapping the Beanstalk URL to a custom domain.